 The Java-based Secure+ Option Command Line Interface (Secure+ CLI) and sample scripts enable you to create customized scripts that automate creating an initial installation of Secure+ Option, populating the parameters file, and managing node records.
 You can then distribute these scripts throughout your enterprise to implement the Secure+ Option application.
-Before you create the scripts for distribution, consider creating an installation of Product Name using the Admin Tool and testing it to verify the results.
+Before you create the scripts for distribution, consider creating an installation of Connect:Direct Secure+ Option for Windows using the Admin Tool and testing it to verify the results.